-Candidates for the following North Carolina offices: ✓General Assembly (Senate and House) ✓ Supreme Court, Court of Appeals, Superior Court, and District Court Judge ✓District Attorney ✓Clerk of Court A 1 2024 I E N. Cl.
-E CEI A paper or electronic 2021 Long Form or No Change Form SEI: ✓ If you are not currently serving in the office which you seek, you must file a "Long Form" SEI. ✓If you are currently serving and seeking reelection to that office, and previously filed a 2021 SEI you should: -File a 2021 Long Form SEI if you need to update your SEI disclosures.
-This will be unlikely, as most 2021 SEI questions request information from 2020. -File a 2021 No Change Form SEI if you have no changes to report.
-E-file, hand-deliver, or mail your SEI: ✓ As early as the date on which you file your Notice of Candidacy and no later than the SEI filing deadline of December 28, 2021 , at 5 p.m.
-(10 days after the close of the candidate filing period by statute, an extra day for holiday). ✓ Paper SEIs must be postmarked by December 28 th .
+WHO must file SEIs?
+Candidates for the following North Carolina offices: ✓General Assembly (Senate and House) ✓ Supreme Court, Court of Appeals, Superior Court, and District Court Judge ✓District Attorney ✓Clerk of Court WHAT must I file?
+A paper or electronic 2022 Long Form or No Change Form SEI: ✓ If you already filed a candidate SEI in December 2021 after filing your notice of candidacy and are not currently serving in a covered position, you are not required to refile a 2022 SEI as a candidate. ✓ If you have filed a notice of candidacy for a covered office but did not file a 2021 SEI in any capacity, you must file a "Long Form" 2022 SEI. ✓ If you are currently serving in a covered position and are a candidate for a covered office, and previously filed a 2021 SEI, you should: -File a 2022 Long Form SEI if you need to update your SEI disclosures. -File a 2022 No Change Form SEI if you have no changes to report.
+WHEN must I file?
+E-file, hand-deliver, or mail your SEI: ✓ Upon filing your Notice of Candidacy (either in December 2021 or during the 2/24/22 to 3/4/22 notice of candidacy filing period) and no later than 3/14/22 at noon. ✓ Paper SEIs must be postmarked no later than 3/14/22 to be filed on time.
+WHERE must I file?
 You must file your Long Form or No Change Form SEI directly with the State Ethics Commission.
-Further information is available on its website at https://ethics.nc.gov/ Go to the Commission's website and select the "SEI" link.
+Do not file your SEI with the State or local Board of Elections.
+Further information is available at https://ethics.nc.gov/ HOW do I file?
+Go to the Commission's website and select the "SEI" link.
 Then select "Candidate Filing."
 You can file in the following ways: ✓E-file your SEI!
-The e-file option is easier, and your information will be readily available for later SEI filings.
-Use your existing account or create a new account if you don't have one.
-Candidate SEI e-filing is not available after December 28 th . ✓ Paper SEI Filing.
-You may mail or hand-deliver a completed paper 2021 Candidate SEI.
-Commission offices are closed from December 23-27, 2021.
+The e-file option is easier, and your information is readily available for later SEI filings.
+Use your existing account or create a new account if you do not have one. ✓ Paper SEI Filing.
+You may mail or hand-deliver a completed paper SEI.